allegro/bigflow/docs/cli.md

 ## Building Airflow DAGs

-One of the key features of BigFlow CLI is full automation of the build and deployment process.
+One of the key features of BigFlow CLI is the full automation of the build and deployment process.
 BigFlow can build your workflows to Airflow DAGs and deploy them to Google Cloud Composer.

 There are two build artifacts: